Tool List

 </div>

-- **Function Registration Mechanism**: Simple and intuitive function registration decorators
+- **Function Registration Mechanism**: Simple and intuitive function registration decorator

-- **Automatic Message Handling**: Logs all received messages (private and group chats)
+- **Automatic Message Processing**: Records all received messages (private and group chats)

-- **Asynchronous Processing**: Uses async/await for asynchronous communication
+- **Asynchronous Processing**: Uses async/await mode for asynchronous communication

 - **Data Persistence**: Stores messages in a MySQL database using SQLAlchemy

-- **Containerized Deployment**: Supports quick deployment with Docker
+- **Containerized Deployment**: Supports Docker for quick deployment

-- **Intelligent Function Calling**: The AI automatically analyzes user input and calls the most relevant function; developers only need to add functions and their descriptive comments
+- **Intelligent Function Calling**: AI automatically analyzes user input and calls the most matching function; developers only need to add functions and their annotation descriptions

-The project currently includes the following built-in functions for large models to call:
+The project currently has the following built-in functions for large models to call:

 | Function Name | Description |